Taitava/obsidian-shellcommands-documentation/Variables/{{caret_position}}.md

 > Gives the line number and column position of the current caret position as 'line:column'.
 Get only the line number using {{caret_position:line}}, and only the column with {{caret_position:column}}.
 Line and column numbers are 1-indexed.

 ## Availability
+> [!Warning] Only available:
-> <strong>Only available</strong> when a note pane is open, not in graph view, nor when viewing non-text files.
+> When a note pane is open, not in graph view, nor when viewing non-text files.

 ## See also
 - [[{{selection}}]]